N64Gamespedia/gdx/_vault-specs/format-protocol.md

 **Prototype Scene Release Date:** [Date + Source]
 ```

-If a Release Date line includes an alternative region name in parentheses, drop the localized game title to the next line.
-That next line should begin flush left — with no leading spaces before the opening parenthesis.
-Example:
+If a Release Date line is followed by a localized game title in parentheses, drop that title to the next line.

+✅ The parentheses line must begin flush left — with no leading spaces before the opening (.
+✅ This ensures clean parsing and visual consistency in the vault.

 ```markdown
 **Release Date (NTSC-USA):** December 20, 2000